nigelnindodev/Tafsiri/README.md

 Tafsiri in Swahili means to translate, or as more applicable in the context, understand.

-This project was born from some observations I made when visiting a friend's business establishment:
+This project was born from some observations I made at a friend's business establishment:

-- Payments are recorded by hand in a ledger book.
-This is quite common in Kenya.
-This has some downsides that I saw:
+- Payments are recorded manually in a ledger book.
+This is quite common in Kenya, though with has some downsides:
-    - Sometimes it was difficult to know who made a payment recording.
-This is was being eye balled using on of the cashier's handwriting at times, and it just turned out two of the cashiers have similar handwriting, leading to confusion.
+  - Difficult to know who made a payment recording.
+This was being eye balled using the cashier's handwriting at times, it just turned out two of the cashiers have similar handwriting, leading to confusion.
-    -

-Tafsiri is a web based platform where small and medium sized businesses can keep track of their inventory, incoming payments and track credit extended to customers.
+- Impossible to know the day's running sales unless the ledger book is reviewed
+- It takes a lot of time to calculate the total sales for an particular day/week/month, as all slaes have to painstakingly be gone through one by one
+  - This is also prone to human error

+Tasfiri automates recording of sales and keeping track of inventory via a web based platform.
+Care has been taken to add a good UX and create a flow where there is as little input by cashiers as possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>